ramkrishnatiwari1108-cat-to-1108/Movie-Multi-Label-Classification-/README.md

 pip install fastapi uvicorn scikit-learn joblib mlflow
 ```
 Get all the model in pkl file in one folder (to keep it simple )
+and download the data and copy the path as your own in your PC
 Run the application with:

 ```bash